eikeconsulting/Sockethead/README.md

 #### Form File Extensions
 * `ToBase64` - Converts the file content to its Base64-encoded string representation.

+#### Dictionary Extensions
+* `Accumulate` -  This method can be used to accumulate values for a key in a dictionary using a custom accumulator function.
+It adds the key and the new value to the dictionary if it doesn't exist, otherwise, it applies the accumulator function to the existing value and the new value.
+* `AccumulateSum` - This method is a specific overload of Accumulate that is used to accumulate the sum of decimal values into a key in a dictionary.
+* `ToObject` -  Converts a dictionary of string keys and object values to an instance of a class.

 ### Utilities

 #### Date Utils